 In just 7 days my healing plant had grown to a healthy 5 centimetre tall, 3 week old baby, featuring some of its distinctive characteristics, four little hairy and wrinkly leaves!

 In just 5 more weeks the herb would be 2 months old.
 So if you sow your seed in March the seedling would be ready for planting out at the end of April or soon after when the last of the frosty weather is over..

-While resident on the kitchen windowsill, my sage would wilt quickly if temperatures got too hot on sunny days.
-A quick drink of water soon perked it up but it was better to place the plant in a more shady position rather than keep drowning it in water.(Maybe that`s why I planted it in the outdoor trough.)
+While resident on the kitchen windowsill, my sage wilted quickly when the temperature soared on sunny days.
+A quick drink of water soon perked it up but it was wiser to place the plant in a more shady position rather than constantly dousing it with water.(Maybe that`s the reason I planted it in the outdoor trough.)